Constipation in dogs is a common condition characterized by infrequent bowel movements and difficulty passing stools.

 When using milk to treat constipation in dogs, it is important to give the appropriate amount.

 You may be thinking of using almond milk for dog constipation.
 It may help, but too much can cause other problems.
-Same time most almond milk from stores has sweeteners.
+At the same time, most almond milk from stores has sweeteners.
 These sweeteners, particularly Xylitol are poisonous to dogs.
-Therefore, better avoid almond milk for constipation if you are not sure about it.
+Therefore, it is better to avoid almond milk for constipation if you are not sure about it.

 How much milk can I give my dog for constipation?